What is thiomersal and where is it found?

 Am I allergic to thiomersal?

-Thiomersal allergy can be diagnosed by performing special allergy tests, that is, patch tests.
-Patch testing with 0.1% thiomersal in aqueous solution is used.
+Thiomersal allergy can be diagnosed by performing patch tests using 0.1% thiomersal in aqueous solution.

 Because thiomersal is used as a preservative in antigen preparations for scratch or intradermal testing, false positive reactions may occur in mercury-sensitive individuals.